adamconnelly/kelpie/README.md

 Kelpie is the most magical mock generator for Go.
 Kelpie aims to be easy to use, and generates fully type-safe mocks for Go interfaces.

+## Project Status

+At the moment Kelpie is very much in development, and there are missing features and some pretty rough edges.
+You're of course welcome to use Kelpie, but just be prepared to hit problems and raise issues or PRs!

+The following is a list of known-outstanding features:

+- [ ] Generating mocks for external (i.e. not in your source tree) interfaces by name.
+- [ ] Generating mocks for inline interfaces in structs.
+- [ ] Support for types that require imports.

 ## Quickstart

 Install Kelpie: